narengan/cis/managing-for-security.md

 * **LOW**: Threat scores greater than 24 are challenged.
 * **ESSENTIALLY OFF**: Threat scores greater than 49 are challenged.
 * **OFF**: *Enterprise Only*
 * **UNDER ATTACK**: Should only be used when your website is under a DDoS attack.
-Visitors will receive an interstitial page for about five seconds while CIS analyzes the traffic and behavior to make sure it is a legitimate visitor trying to access your website. **UNDER ATTACK** may affect some actions on your domain, such as using an API.
+Visitors receive an interstitial page for about five seconds while CIS analyzes the traffic and behavior to make sure it is a legitimate visitor trying to access your website. **UNDER ATTACK** may affect some actions on your domain, such as using an API.
 You are able to set a custom security level for your API or any other part of your domain by creating a page rule for that section.

 We recommend that you review your Security level settings periodically, and you can find instructions in our [Best Practices for CIS Setup document](best-practices.html)